marfarma/wp-table-reloaded/trunk/readme.txt

 = Languages and Localization? =

-As of version 0.9.1 only the English language file is included.
+As of the current version only the English language file is included.
 The plugin is localization ready though (by using WordPress's localization features).

 Upcoming versions will include (at least) German (by me), Turkish (thanks to Semih) and possibly Swedish (thanks to ZuperZed).